 Another primary interest for Ken in this area is litigation involving talc powder, a mineral substance that women use for feminine hygiene and which has been linked to ovarian cancer.
 “It’s another classic case of the senseless greed that causes some corporations to generate profits and improved balance sheets by ignoring the safety of their consumers,” Ken says.

 “It is extremely unfortunate, but in our cases involving Johnson & Johnson, we have discovered a number of documents that show that Johnson & Johnson has been aware for decades of the association between talc power and the development of ovarian cancer,” he says.
-“As a result, many women have developed ovarian cancer and many have died.
-It is a tragedy of enormous proportions and is characteristic of some of the worst corporate culture and abandonment that I can imagine, in the sense that Johnson & Johnson abandoned all duty to the customers who were purchasing their products and relying upon their safety.
-Knowing their product was harmful, they ignored their duty and responsibility to alert customers through proper warnings that would have guided the conduct of so many of these women whom would have never used their product.”
+“As a result, many women have developed ovarian cancer, and many have died.
+It is a tragedy of enormous proportions and is characteristic of some of the worst corporate culture and irresponsibility that I can imagine, in the sense that Johnson & Johnson abandoned all duty to the customers who were purchasing their products and relying upon their safety.
+Knowing their product was harmful, they ignored their duty and responsibility to alert customers through proper warnings that would have guided the conduct of so many of these women who would have never used their product.”

 For years, much of Ken’s medical malpractice work has focused on birth injuries.
 Birth injuries, including Cerebral Palsy, are often caused by inadequate oxygen flow to the fetus.
 Determining how that happened requires careful review of medical records.